 When you consult with an expert (your Realtor®), they will provide the most recent comparable sales of homes in your area.
 This will help you gain a stronger understanding of what your home is likely to sell for.

 Adam practices what he preaches.
 He and his wife have been buying/selling real estate across the country for over 9 years.
 Prior to working in the mortgage business Adam served proudly in the Marine Corps.
-Visit Adam on his website, Balance: A Process or on Google+.
+Visit Adam on his website, Balance: A Process.

 Tip #15: Don’t Settle for a Low Credit Score.